ats-tandjoeng7/UFOs/README.md

 Brief animation effects will play briefly when users visit or reload our <a href="https://ats-tandjoeng7.github.io/UFOs/" target="_blank">UFO Finder webpage</a>.

 #### Drawback
 One drawback of our current webpage was the filtering features require a lot of typing, which could certainly trigger mistyping.
 Users may feel frustrated if their filtering keywords keep returning nothing.
-Auto-completion features and drop-down menus (e.g. country selection) might be one way to help users mitigate these hassles.
+Autocomplete features and drop-down menus (e.g. country selection) might be one way to help users mitigate these hassles.

 #### Recommendations
 To improve our webpage beyond the four bullet points that have been detailed in [Deliverable 1](#deliverable-1), here are two development recommendations that I would like to suggest.